CS5331-Group-9/rest-api-development/README.md

 Security:
 1. DOMPurifier
-2. CGI

 #### Question 2: Are there any security considerations your team thought about?

 Implemented
 1. Access Control for pages (prevent users who have not logged from accessing sensitive pages)
-2. Escaping user inputs using escape()
-3. Use DOMPurifier to escape output string before displaying
+2. Use DOMPurifier to escape output string before displaying
-4. Use CGI library to escape user string before inserting into the database (API)
-5. bcrypt for password hashing, which makes use of random salt, and even with the same input, the output hash will be different.
+3. bcrypt for password hashing, which makes use of random salt, and even with the same input, the output hash will be different.
 This kind of protect against brute-forcing.

 Not Implemented:
 1) Set timer for token expiry date